 Basic Materials of a Rabbit Snare

 The basic set up of every snare is an anchored cable or wire noose set to catch an animal as it passes through it.
-All you pretty much need is some snare wire or any wire you may have, and maybe a knife or small hatchet to cut branches to suspend your loop (or noose) from.

 The thickness of your branches and how you orient them will depend on calculating the size and weight of the rabbit you wish to catch.